Join the Cahokia Mounds Museum Society. Purchase your membership online.

 - Equinox & Solstice Sunrises: Observed at the reconstructed Woodhenge, with an explanation of the discovery and function of the ancient calendar.

 The site offers a venue for Native American artists from across the country to display and sell their artwork and crafts and to teach visitors about traditional and contemporary processes.

 - Indian Market Days: Each year CMMS hosts two Indian Market Days, one in the Spring, and one in the Fall, which offers a unique holiday shopping experience over Thanksgiving Weekend.

 Please join us today in protecting and preserving Cahokia Mounds.

 Cahokia Mounds Museum Society

-Since 1976, CMMS has provided support by reacquiring and protecting portions of this prehistoric city, conducting archaeological research, educating the public with programs such as Kids Day, lecture series, nature/culture hikes, and equinox and solstice sunrise observances and supporting the arts through the annual Contemporary Indian Art Show, Indian Market Days and Performing Arts Series.
+Since 1976, CMMS has provided support by reacquiring and protecting portions of this prehistoric city, conducting archaeological research, educating the public with programs such as Kids Day, lecture series, nature/culture hikes, equinox and solstice sunrise observances, and supporting the arts through Indian Market Days and Performing Arts Series.

 Programs sponsored by the Society consistently attract thousands of new visitors each year because themes and activities are geared toward audiences ranging in age from pre-school to elderly.
-A firm focus on school and family programs provides a cyclical benefit, as children from school groups encourage parents to visit, and visa versa.
+A firm focus on school and family programs provides a cyclical benefit, as children from school groups encourage parents to visit and vice versa.

 One current goal of the CMMS is to pursue land acquisition throughout the area to ultimately protect and preserve more of this State Historic and World Heritage site and to showcase the original acreage of this ancient city.
 Some of this land is home to vacant buildings and lots and/or is held by landowners that are unable or unwilling to maintain them.
 Once CMMS purchases property, it is placed under the protection of the Illinois Historic Preservation Agency.